-- A student who does NOT have clinical objectives, syllabus and student handbook with him/her is unprepared.
+- 1. A student who does NOT have clinical objectives, syllabus, and/or student handbook with him/her is unprepared.
 These documents assist the student in knowing clinical expectations, school policies, etc. - 2.
-A student is not prepared who: - cannot discuss the nursing report. - h. has not assessed his/her patient and begun giving care. - is not assisting a TPC nurse with patient care. С. - is not ready to perform procedures on the unit. d. - e. cannot discuss the plan of care and/or - f. does not have required research - has not read the unit objectives and knows what to do on that unit - A student who fails to follow up with instructor instructions in the clinical setting is unprepared.
-For example, if an 3. instructor tells the student to add more information to the student research, and the student chooses not to add the information, then the student is unprepared. - A student who does not meet previous level objectives is unprepared.
-4.
+A student is not prepared who: - a. cannot discuss the nursing report. - b. has not assessed his/her patient and begun giving care.

+- c. is not assisting a TPC nurse with patient care. - d. is not ready to perform procedures on the unit. - e. cannot discuss the plan of care. - f. does not have required research and/or - g. has not read the unit objectives and knows what to do on that unit - 3.
+A student who fails to follow up with instructor instructions in the clinical setting is unprepared.
+For example, if an instructor tells the student to add more information to the student research, and the student chooses not to add the information, then the student is unprepared. - 4.
+A student who does not meet previous level objectives is unprepared.

 As a student progresses, he/she is expected to understand and relate more of the data to the disease process.
-For example, a student in the third semester who could not perform and discuss the assessment (a first semester skill) would b considered unprepared.
+For example, a student in the third semester who could not perform and discuss the assessment (a first semester skill) would be considered unprepared.